 - Village centre with chalets dating back to the 15th to 18th century

 - Museum der Landschaft Saanen

 - Easy access to the Eggli - La Videmanette ski area (other ski areas 15 minutes away)

 Schönried: Sport and enjoyment on Gstaad's sun terrace

-Schönried (1,230 m above sea level0 is situated on the sun terrace of the Gstaad region.
+Schönried (1,230 m above sea level) is situated on the sun terrace of the Destination Gstaad.
 The chalet village is a paradise for nature lovers as well as winter and summer sports enthusiasts.
-Mountain railways and cable ways access the Horneggli and Rellerli mountains direct from the village centre.
+A mountain railway accesses the Horneggli mountain direct from the village centre.
 In winter Schönried offers direct access to the largest ski area in the region and a cross-country skiing paradise.

 Village square named after Mike von Grünigen

 Years after retiring from the sport, the local multiple world champion, Olympic medallist and World Cup overall winner in Giant Slalom , remains a role model and motivator for young, up-and-coming ski talent in the region.
 The village of Schönried dedicated its main square to Mike von Grünigen, commemorating the milestones of success in his unique sporting career.
 The official website of Mike von Grünigen: www.mvg.ch.